 \subsection{Nonperturbative calculation of $J_{ij}$ with supercells}

-The validity of an effective spin model depends on the system's symmetry and required energy accuracy.
-We use a classical spin model consisting of the lowest-order pairwise interactions throughout this study as
+The validity of an effective spin model depends on the symmetry of the system and the required energy accuracy.
+We use the classical Heisenberg model consisting of the lowest-order pairwise interactions throughout this study as

-where $E_0$ is the reference energy, $J_{ij}$ is the isotropic exchange coupling parameter between site $i$ and $j$, and $\hat{\bm e}_i$ is a unit vector representing the orientation of the local magnetic moment on site $i$.
-This simplified model is valid when the influence of the system's anisotropy on the physical quantities of interest is small.
-The model parameters $J_{ij}$ and $E_0$ can be determined by minimizing the residual sum of squares \cite{antal_first-principles_2008} defined as
+where $E_0$ is the reference energy, $J_{ij}$ is the isotropic exchange coupling parameter between sites $i$ and $j$, and $\hat{\bm e}_i$ is a unit vector representing the orientation of the local magnetic moment on site $i$.
+This simplified model is valid when the influence of the anisotropy of the system on the physical quantities of interest is small.
+The model parameters $J_{ij}$ and $E_0$ can be determined by minimizing the residual sum of squares \cite{Antal2008-nt} defined as

-where $E_{\rm DFT}^{(n)}$ is the energy obtained from DFT calculations for $n$-th magnetic configuration, $E_{\rm model}^{(n)}$ is the energy related to the spin model, and $N_{\rm data}$ is the total number of magnetic configurations.
+where $E_{\rm DFT}^{(n)}$ is the energy obtained from DFT calculations for the $n$-th magnetic configuration, $E_{\rm model}^{(n)}$ is the energy related to the spin model, and $N_{\rm data}$ is the total number of magnetic configurations.
 In this study, we used the supercell method to model magnetic configurations.
-Thus, we hereinafter refer to this procedure as the (SC)$^2$ method (Self-Consistent SuperCell method) for convenience.
-In the practical calculations, we used the symmetry of the target systems to identify independent $J_{ij}$ by using Spglib library \cite{togo_textttspglib_2024}.
+Therefore, we hereafter refer to this procedure as the (SC)$^2$ method (Self-Consistent SuperCell method) for convenience.
+In the practical calculations, we used the symmetry of the target systems to identify independent $J_{ij}$ with the Spglib library \cite{Togo2024-vg}.